cloudmesh-community/book/chapters/preface/notation.md

 $$a^2+b^2=c^2$${#eq:pythagoras}

-It will render as: As we see in @eq:pytagoras.
+It will render as: As we see in @eq:pythagoras.

 The equation number is optional.
 Inline equations just use one dollar sign and do not need an equation number: